Richardbrown85/creative-wave-design/README.md

 * Form must validate all required fields before submitting.
 * Success page with relevant information on such as response time and option to go back to homepage.

-# Reaserch before starting wireframe mock ups
+# Research before starting wireframe mock ups

 I conducted a little bit of research on other websites for graphic designer before starting my own mock up of my design.
 They are as followed and links provided.